Gutters, Roofing

 roof replace lg

 There’s a lot to consider when roof replacement arises.
-For those that have gutters, you may be wondering if you need to replace the gutters too or whether you can keep the gutters you have installed.
+For those that have gutters, you may be wondering if you need to replace them or whether you can keep the gutters you have installed.
 Do you need to replace the roof or the gutters first?

-Generally speaking, you would not need to replace your gutters when you replace the roof.
-Any gutter repairs needed can be completed after the new roof is installed.
-However, if you do not have a drip edge flashing installed, you may need to remove the gutters first to install the drip edge flashing on the roof to meet local building codes.
+Generally, you would not need to replace your gutters when replacing the roof.
+Any gutter repairs that need to be done can be completed after the new roof is installed.
+However, if you do not have drip-edge flashing installed, you may need to remove the gutters first to establish the drip-edge flashing on the roof to meet local building codes.

-Beldon Roofing Company states that “when it comes to gutters versus roofing, your best bet is usually to go with a new roof first”.
+Beldon Roofing Company states, “When it comes to gutters versus roofing, your best bet is usually to go with a new roof first.”
 However, challenges sometimes present themselves in the roof replacement process.
-The pro answer is that it is typically better to put the new roof first and then the gutters.
+The pro answer is that putting the new roof first and then the gutters is typically better.
 That said, this is not always possible.

 Some of the issues we will discuss in this article include: